On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Post-Recovery Analysis

 Building on the analysis in Section~\ref{arithmetic-error}, we examine how arithmetic ability is affected by pruning and the extent to which it can be recovered through SGR finetuning.
 Figure~\ref{fig:arithmetic-post-recovery} reports results for three model families at a fixed pruning ratio of 25\%.

-Across all models, pruning leads to a substantial drop in arithmetic accuracy, with average performance falling to 34.3\%.
-Finetuning with SGR partially recovers this loss, but performance remains well below the that of the base model.
-Importantly, this arithmetic task is considerably simpler than full generative mathematical reasoning, as it does not require multi-step reasoning or long-form generation.
-The persistent gap between base and fine-tuned pruned models, even on this minimal objective, indicates that {\bf \em pruning irreversibly degrades core computational capabilities.}
+Across all models, pruning leads to a substantial drop in arithmetic accuracy, with average performance decreasing to 29\%.
+Finetuning with SGR partially recovers this loss, but performance remains well below that of the base model.
+Notably, this arithmetic task is considerably simpler than full generative mathematical reasoning, as it does not require multi-step reasoning or long-form generation.
+The persistent gap between base and finetuned pruned models, even on this minimal objective, indicates that \textbf{\emph{pruning degrades core computational capabilities in a manner that is difficult to recover.}}

-While models such as Llama exhibit relatively smaller absolute drops (e.g., from 60\% to 50\%), the gap nonetheless reflects a lower bound for error introduced by pruning.
-For more complex reasoning tasks, which compound arithmetic with multi-step generation, this degradation is likely to be further amplified.
+While some models, such as LLaMA, exhibit smaller absolute drops (e.g., from 60\% to 50\%), this residual gap represents a lower bound on the error introduced by pruning.
+For more complex reasoning tasks, which combine arithmetic with multi-step generation, this degradation is likely to be further amplified.

+We further corroborate this trend using the Minitron model introduced in Section~\ref{minitron-llama}.
+The base model (LLaMA-3.1-8B) achieves 58\% accuracy on this task, which drops sharply to 13\% after pruning.
+Strikingly, even after nearly 100B tokens of post-pruning training followed by supervised finetuning with SGR, the model fails to recover simple arithmetic performance.
+This complements our controlled findings and suggests that the arithmetic degradation observed after pruning is not merely an artifact of small-scale recovery: even after large-scale post-pruning distillation, this publicly available depth-pruned checkpoint retains substantial deficits in basic arithmetic ability.